vik0t0r/decode_operator_password_PoC/README.md

 6. Xor the ciphered password with the hash of the salt
 7. Store xor result on the database

-The only step which is not reversible is the calculation of the sha512 hash, but we already know that its cleartext is the syscode xored with the operator id
+The only step which is not reversible is the calculation of the sha512 hash, but we already know that its cleartext is the syscode xored with the operator id.

-To properly implement this, first the salt should be appended to the password and the result should be hashed with sha512.\
+To properly implement this, first the salt should be appended to the password and the result should be hashed with sha512.

 The ciphering process with AES, its not adding more security as the password is always the same (stored in source code), I would suggest removing it altogether.